 PARENTS.....
 Ah!
 The real key to education (we only fine-tune)!

-We generally try to see both you and the students during the initial assessment/interview process.
+I generally try to see both you and the students during the initial assessment/interview process.
 Meeting in-person helps establish a better relationship for all parties.
 Whilst the real-time video-tutoring works exceptionally well for busy families and is our business model, we like to see our clients in person, wherever possible.
 Attending an assessment session near your home is also helpful for placing your child in the correct program (although we can discuss this by video-conference).
 To reserve your child’s place early, you can seek an on-line assessment prior to the advertised assessment day in your area and just attend a “meet and greet” session.

 Different parents have quite different perceptions about how well their child is progressing in mathematics.
 This is understandable depending on factors such as your own abilities in math, the particular school, type of class, teacher’s comments, or previous exposure to specific programs your child has been involved in.
 Enrolling your child with SMT ensures that you get unbiased, honest and accurate advice as to your child’s strengths and areas of need.
-Please see our Code of Conduct.
+Please see my Code of Conduct.

 Hopefully your child is happy enough to “try out” tutoring and you don’t have to “tie them to a chair” to begin the process.
 We find most students realise if they are having problems (or are bored by a class program that doesn’t challenge them) and are more than happy to put in that little extra effort.
 If your child is reluctant, we suggest you “coerce” them positively to try at least three sessions of tutoring.
 Most will have overcome any hesitancy by then but if your child is unhappy after three weeks of the program, it is probably a good time to reassess the situation.
 We expect that most students will only access our program once a week.
 There may be some instances where a student may benefit by accessing more than one session per week.
 Again, this can be discussed with us if there are suitable options.